 Step 4.
 Choose the USB drive connected to the computer, and click on "Next".

 Step 5.
 Click on "Create" to begin creating the recovery drive.

 Having a recovery partition on your Windows computer is very beneficial.
-Therefore, if you have not created a recovery partition yet, you can follow any method mentioned above to create a recovery partition.
+Therefore, if you have not created a recovery partition yet, you can follow any of the methods mentioned above to create recovery partition.
 In short, the two ways are the Windows built-in tool and EaseUS Todo Backup.